top of page

 Our approach focuses on conserving, creating and enhancing habitats and connecting them together to ensure their resilience.
 Together, all the LNRSs around the country will create a national approach to recovering nature.

-The links below contain each section of the LNRS Public Consultation drafts, accompanying guidance and resources.
+The links below contain each section of the Warwickshire LNRS (pre-formatted version), accompanying guidance and resources.
+A combined Warwickshire LNRS (parts 1-4) can be downloaded here.

 The LNRS consultation ran throughout September via Warwickshire County Council.
 The consultation is now closed and results are being analysed.
 Thank you to all who took part.